redfox58/tonyxu.io/content/books/thinking-in-java/chapter-2/index.md

 A Java array is guaranteed to be initialized and cannot be accessed outside of its range.
 The index will be verified in the range at run time.

-You must assign an object to each reference before you use it, and if you try to use a reference that's not assigned with an object, the problem will be reported at run time.

 ## You never need to destroy an object

 ### Scoping